 Brooklyn began here.
-The land that became Boerum Hill was part of the tow of Breuckelen, one of the six original towns that made up what is now the borough of Brooklyn.
-Read more.... in the article by April Panzer.
+The land that became Boerum Hill was part of the town of Breuckelen, one of the six original towns that made up what is now the borough of Brooklyn.
+Read the article by April Panzer.

-Block, and neighborhood associations, were instrumental in making neighborhoods more liveable.
+Block, and neighborhood associations, were instrumental in making neighborhoods more livable.
 This 1970 New York magazine article by L.J.
 Davis highlights their efforts and struggles.
 NY Mag – Block Assoc

 Resident Wendy Smith this wonderful and warm profile for Preservation Magazine in March 1998.
 Read why we choose to live here.

 In 2000, the Atlantic Avenue Betterment Association produced a beautiful walking guide the avenue's history.
 The neighborhood has changed since then and continues to change.
 Take a walk through the pages.

 Smith Street has evolved.
 Read Discover Smith Street, a school project and this 2001 profile from the New York Times.

 For more than three decades, starting in the 1920s, the Mohawk Indians from the Kahnawake reservation near Montreal, Canada, made the Boerum Hill section of Brooklyn their home away from home.
 This close knit community grew and prospered and left their stamp on Brooklyn, as well as on the skyline of New York.
 At a time when New York was being transformed, skyscraper after skyscraper, Mohawk men began making the journey from Kahnawake to New York, looking for work on steel constructions as riveters and iron workers.
 The beloved and now shuttered, Hank's Bar once called the Wigwam, was one of their after work hangouts.
 Read their history as written by the Brooklyn Public Library.
 Watch this short video for some personal history.